Russian Painter, Typographer, and Designer

 Russian avant-garde artist El Lissitzky, made a career of utilizing art for social and political change.
 Although often highly abstract and theoretical, Lissitzky's work was able speak to the prevailing political discourse of his native Russia, and then the nascent Soviet Union.
-Followingin the idiom, Lissitzky used color and basic shapes to make strong political statements.
+Following Kazimir Malevich in the Suprematist idiom, Lissitzky used color and basic shapes to make strong political statements.
 Lissitzky also challenged conventions concerning art, and his Proun series of two-dimensional Suprematist paintings sought to combine architecture and three-dimensional space with traditional, albeit abstract, two-dimensional imagery.
 A teacher for much of his career and ever an innovator, Lissitzky's work spanned the media of graphic design, typography, photography, photomontage, book design, and architectural design.
-The work of this cerebral artist was a force of change, deeply influencing movements and related figures such as and the .
+The work of this cerebral artist was a force of change, deeply influencing modern art including the De Stijl artists and Bauhaus instructors.

 El Lissitzky was born Eleazar Markovich Lisitskii, in the town of Pochinok, a small, heavily Jewish-populated community in the western region of the former Russian Empire.
-Lissitzky spent much of his childhood in the town of Vitebsk (alsohometown), followed by a ten-year stay with his grandparents in Smolensk, near the present-day Belarusian border, where he spent his secondary school years.
-A prodigious draughtsman even at age thirteen, Lissitzky was noticed by the local Jewish artist , who took the boy under his wing.
-Pen had founded School of Drawing and Painting in Vitebsk and taught many celebrated artists, including .
+Lissitzky spent much of his childhood in the town of Vitebsk (also Marc Chagall's hometown), followed by a ten-year stay with his grandparents in Smolensk, near the present-day Belarusian border, where he spent his secondary school years.
+A prodigious draughtsman even at age thirteen, Lissitzky was noticed by the local Jewish artist Yehuda Pen, who took the boy under his wing.
+Pen had founded School of Drawing and Painting in Vitebsk and taught many celebrated artists, including Chagall.

 By the age of fifteen, Lissizky had already begun his teaching career, instructing other aspiring young Jewish artists.
 In 1909 he was rejected admission to the St. Petersburg Art Academy, due to anti-Semitic laws in place under the Tsarist regime of Nicholas II, which did not necessarily exclude Jewish students from admission into state schools but did heavily regulate admission quotas.
 Following his rejection, Lissitzky traveled to Germany and enrolled in the Technische Hochschule (University of Technology) in the city of Darmstadt, where he studied architectural engineering.

 At the University, Lissitzky's program of study included free drawing; during these sessions the artist would draft from memory full-color illustrations of buildings and landscapes in Vitebsk and Smolensk as well as of cities he had visited while hiking through northern Italy in the summer of 1912.
-These early drawings, characterized by heavy outlines, rounded edges and a soft, almost watercolor-like palette, had more in common stylistically to the work of theartists than with Lissitzky's later, mature, and characteristically spare architectural studies.
-Likewise, the artist's illustrative work for Yiddish children's books, which he began producing in the latter part of the decade, bear distinctive visual elements of the style as well as the folk symbolism of .
+These early drawings, characterized by heavy outlines, rounded edges and a soft, almost watercolor-like palette, had more in common stylistically to the work of the Jugendstil artists than with Lissitzky's later, mature, and characteristically spare architectural studies.
+Likewise, the artist's illustrative work for Yiddish children's books, which he began producing in the latter part of the decade, bear distinctive visual elements of the Art Nouveau style as well as the folk symbolism of Marc Chagall.

-By 1920 Lissitzky had begun devoting himself exclusively to.
+By 1920 Lissitzky had begun devoting himself exclusively to Suprematism.
 While Lissitzky and Malevich had grown close and had even co-founded the Suprematist group UNOVIS (Exponents of the New Art), Lisstizky's art was arguably less purely Suprematist due to its frequent use of political symbolism.
-Lissitzky's propaganda poster (1919), for instance (perhaps his most famous early work), was a direct response to the Russian civil war.
+Lissitzky's propaganda poster Beat the Whites with the Red Wedge (1919), for instance (perhaps his most famous early work), was a direct response to the Russian civil war.
 His art also typically featured distinct architectural elements, in contrast to that of his mentor.

 In an effort to achieve his own distinct style and emphasize that his art was truly original, Lissitzky created his own variations of the Suprematist style, which were abstract and overtly geometric compositions.
 He produced a series of paintings in this style, which he called "Prounen" or "Proun", the true meaning of which Lissitzky never revealed to anyone.
-One theory is that the word "Proun" translates to the Latin "pro" unovis, or an abbreviation for "proekt utverzhdenya novogo," meaning "design for the confirmation of the new."
+One theory is that the word "Proun" translates to the Latin "pro" unovis, or an abbreviation for "proekt utverzhdenya novogo," meaning in Russian "Project for the Affirmation of the New."
 Meanwhile, Lissitzky's love for and knowledge of architecture played a significant role in his Proun paintings and lithographs, wherein he experimented with traditional architectonic forms, such as bridges and tall buildings, and placed them in a futuristic, weightless environment.